groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/web-to-pptx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-code-o"
+        - icon: "far fa-file-WEB"
-          title: " About WEB File Formats"
+          title: " About WEB File Format"
           content: |
-            It takes a number of file types when building a webpage.
             Web file formats define the standards for development of webpages and are related to platform in which these are built.
 A complete website can be built consisting of static as well as dynamic webpages.
 Most modern websites are built on server side technology such as Active Server Pages (ASP) that are loaded and run on the web server.
 These also include cascading styling sheets (CSS) and scripting files used for the styling the overall look and feel of UI.
-Common web file extensions and their associate file formats include HTML (Hypertext Markup Language), ASP (Active Server Pages), and CSS (Cascading Style Sheets).

           link: "https://docs.fileformat.com/web/"

     format:
         # format loop
-        - icon: "far fa-file-powerpoint-o"
+        - icon: "far fa-file-powerpoint"
           title: " About PPTX File Format"
           content: |
             Files with PPTX extension are presentation files created with popular Microsoft PowerPoint application.
 Unlike the previous version of presentation file format PPT which was binary, the PPTX format is based on the Microsoft PowerPoint open XML presentation file format.
 A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/pptx/"